Welcome to Bermuda!

 Commercial real estate

-Generally - with some major exceptions - this cannot be acquired by non Bermudians.
+Generally - but there have been exceptions - this cannot be acquired by non Bermudians.
 They have to lease.
 However, they are welcomed as investors in leasehold new hotels of more than 50 beds, or as minority owners of real-estate holding companies.

 Condominiums